 HPC5: powerful research accelerator for zero-carbon energy.

-We have improved the performance of concentrated solar power plants to make them more efficient, economical and versatile.
+We have made concentrated solar power plants more efficient, economical and versatile.

 Luminescent solar concentrators (LSCs): smart windows to you.
 Eni's research centre in Novara has reinvented photovoltaic solar power, giving birth to a new technology that creates energy.